 - " This scale model is BOND's own production, and follows true Peckett lines with semi-elliptical boiler and correct type boiler mountings, steps, and buffers, etc., is fitted with a mechanism having the true type of iron driving wheels, which are turned to a special profile, allowing this model to run on tinplate or true-scale tracks. "

 The "Bonzone" was a nice addition to gauge 0 enthusiasts' collections, as it was distinctively different to most of the products from other manufacturers, it ran reliably, and its short wheelbase meant that it could cope with the curves of almost any gauge 0 layout.

 The museum's central gauge 0 layout includes examples of the No.1 and No.2 Bonzone locomotives, two passenger carriages (one of which is a Pullman), and a rare exhibition model of one of the two early LMS prototype diesels (10001).

-For the museum's 25th anniversary in 2016, we'll also be restoring and displaying a unique Bond's item, their 1930s gauge 0 prototype 5BEL Brighton Belle five-car set.
+For we'll also be restoring and displaying a unique Bond's item, their 1930s gauge 0 prototype 5BEL Brighton Belle five-car set.